-To create the 10m-high, 20m-wide, five-sided structure, Wallace printed on more than 200 3mm-thick ACM panels using a SwissQprint Impala UV printer.
-Panels were then cut on an Esko Kongsberg X44 router and laminated with graffiti-resistant Mactac Permaguard 7000 film using a 1.6m-wide Seal laminator.
+To create the 10m-high, 20m-wide, five-sided structure, Wallace printed on more than 200 3mm-thick ACM panels using their SwissQprint Impala UV printer.
+Panels were then cut on the Esko Kongsberg X44 router and laminated with graffiti-resistant Mactac Permaguard 7000 film using a 1.6m-wide Seal laminator.

 What challenges were overcome?

-Wallace’s own four-strong team installed the panels over four days, once production was complete.
+Wallace’s four-strong team installed the panels over four days, once production was complete.

 The wooden frame itself consisted of mainly vertical batons rather than horizontal and had to accommodate the uneven shape of the gates.
 The team had to work onsite to quickly adapt to the unconventional frame and successfully complete installation while maintaining an attractive aesthetic, including putting in access doors for people to access the Town Hall without disturbing the hoardings’ design.

 Hall Conservation project manager Matthew Boultwood said: “We contacted several companies looking for what we needed.
 Wallace Print was the most enthusiastic and it soon became clear they had the relevant experience.